General Purpose Data Pipelines: Transforms#

 Transform Specification#

-Each table in a transform group is defined by a CREATE
+Each table in a transform group is defined by a CREATE statement that defines the table schema

-and ClickHouse engine (including the very important ORDER BY
+and ClickHouse engine (including the very important ORDER BY clause).
+And an INSERT statement

 that will be used to populate the table.